-The unaudited interim condensed consolidated financial statements have been prepared under the going concern assumption.
-The Group believes that its businesses would remain relevant despite challenges posed by the rising inflations, ongoing pandemic and geopolitical uncertainties.
+The accompanying unaudited condensed consolidated financial statements have been prepared under the going concern assumption and do not include all the information and disclosures required in the annual consolidated financial statements and should be read in conjunction with the Group's annual consolidated financial statements as at December 31, 2023.
+The Group believes that its businesses would remain relevant despite challenges posed by the rising inflations and geopolitical uncertainties.
 Despite the adverse impact of these challenges on short-term business results, long-term prospects remain attractive.